 Laura is the Communications Manager for Food Connects.
 Born and raised in New Hampshire’s Monadnock Region, she has developed a deep-seeded passion for food.
 Laura holds a Master of Science in Sustainable Food Systems from Green Mountain College and has focused on food systems education for communities and youth, with an emphasis on increasing awareness, knowledge, and access.

 Laura has a varied experience in food systems working in restaurants, school food service facilities, urban farms, and retail operations.
 Most recently Laura served as the Events and Outreach Coordinator for the Monadnock Food Co-op.
-During the summer Laura teaches youth how to cook at MoCo Arts’s Creative Arts at Keene summer camp.
+During her spare time Laura teaches middle school theater at MoCo Arts and teaches youth cooking classes Creative Arts at Keene summer camp.
 In her free time Laura enjoys doing theater and dance, gardening, cooking, and traveling.

 Full Charge Bookkeeper & Human Resources Coordinator